bishoysamy87/home_service_robot_final_project/README.md

 ##### Navigation Goal Node (pick-objects)

-To test robot's capability to reach multiple goals, as specified by the program (and not manually), I created pick_objects package and specifically `pick_objects_test.cpp` function.
+To test robot's capability to reach multiple goals, as specified by the program (and not manually), I created pick_objects package.
 This can be tested following script which launches turtlebot, AMCL, rviz and pick_objects node:

 ```
 cd ~/catkin_ws/src/scripts